 Increased Engagement And Productivity.
 Surveys done by Denison Consulting show that a strong, healthy culture begets engaged, invested employees.
 Cultures that embrace positive core values from leadership on down make employees feel supported.
 This encourages better teamwork, greater productivity and communication, and makes for overall happier employees.

 Retention.
-Happier, more engaged employees are loyal employees, and in turn a low turnover rate means higher morale for the entire team and lower onboarding costs.
+Happier, more engaged employees are loyal employees, and in turn, a low turnover rate means higher morale for the entire team and lower onboarding costs.

-How To Create A Sustainable, Healthy Organizational Culture in 2022
+How To Create A Sustainable, Healthy Organizational Culture